king0913/academic-kickstart/content/project/dissertation/index.md

 comments = false  # Show comments?

 # Project summary to display on homepage.
-summary = "Intergenerational social mobility and family formation in the United States"
+summary = "Intergenerational Social Mobility and Family Formation in the United States"

 # Tags: can be used for filtering projects.